XelerT/hashtable/utils/RAW_README.md

 ## Strcmp

 Now lets change strcmp.
 We will compare words which contain their length and pointer to string.
 For comparing strings we will use avx intrinsics.
-We didn't align and didn't prealloced strings before searching tests ([See next part with aligned and prealloced words](#prealigned-and-prealloced-words)):
+We didn't align and didn't preallocated strings before searching tests ([See next part with aligned and preallocated words](#prealigned-and-preallocated-words)):

 ```C
 bool avx_wordcmp (word_t *word1, word_t *word2)